StringJAX/jaxvacua/documentation/source/jaxvacua.lcs_database.rst

 Database class
 -----------------------------------

-Extends :class:`jaxvacua.cy_io.CYDatabase` with model construction (``lcs_tree`` / ``FluxVacuaFinder``) and vacua-writing delegation.
+Extends :class:`stringjax.cy_io.CYDatabase` with model construction (``lcs_tree`` / ``FluxVacuaFinder``) and vacua-writing delegation.
 This is the canonical user-facing database class.